Virtualization Architecture

 Once the licensing model is clear, the next question is not “which platform” — it’s “what does this environment actually require to migrate safely.”
 Most environments carry constraints that don’t appear in workload inventories: snapshot chains that invalidate cutover windows, RDM dependencies that block conversion, NSX-T policy coverage that has no direct equivalent in the target platform.
 Phase 02 surfaces those constraints before the architecture decision is final.

->_ Phase 02 Migration Risk Assessment
+>_ Operational Phase 02 Migration Risk Assessment

 Migration Risk Assessment